superkerokero/naruhodo/README.md

 [Naruhodo Python API Reference](https://superkerokero.github.io/naruhodo).

-This document if generated automatically from source code using [pdoc](https://github.com/BurntSushi/pdoc), so it is up-to-date at any time.
+This document is generated automatically from source code using [pdoc](https://github.com/BurntSushi/pdoc), so it is up-to-date at any time.

 ## Development status and some personal comments